VeriFIT/unite/README.md

 	- in *compilation/VeriFitCompilation.properties* configure all properties (adapter host and port, sparql, ...)
 - Fuseki SPARQL triplestore
 	- in *sparql_triplestore/jetty-distribution/start.ini* change *jetty.http.host* and *jetty.http.port*
+    - The triplestore comes with two non-persistent datasets.
+If you want persistent ones, create two new datasets using Fuseki's Web UI.
+        1) open a Web browser at *host*:*port*/fuseki/
+        2) go to "manage datasets -> add new dataset"
+        3) create a two new datasets (one for each adapter) type "Persistent" and name them based on your configuration in the .properties files.

 #### Run all at once
 ##### Linux